Trudeau a no-show at event with Aga Khan in Ottawa

 However, the Aga Khan’s long-time family friend, Justin Trudeau, was nowhere to be seen at the event.
 The Prime Minister’s absence comes amidst an investigation into his family’s vacation to the Aga Khan’s private island last Christmas.

-The Prime Minister’s Office refused to say whether the Prime Minister was invited to Tuesday’s event at the centre’s new home on Sussex Drive.
-According to a PMO spokesperson, Mr. Trudeau was attending a cabinet meeting on Parliament Hill, about one kilometre from the centre.
+A source familiar with the matter said the Prime Minister was invited to the event.
+But according to a PMO spokesperson, Mr. Trudeau was attending a cabinet meeting on Parliament Hill at that time, about one kilometre from the centre.

 The Aga Khan was not available to answer reporters’ questions Tuesday, according to staff organizing the event.
 Asked why Mr. Trudeau was not in attendance, Heritage Minister Mélanie Joly, who represented the Liberal government at the centre’s opening, refused to directly answer reporters’ questions.